zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 ## 5. Conclusion

-A Vulkan build of `llama.cpp` unlocks cooperative-matrix support missing in the current LM Studio’s runtimes, boosting Strix Halo throughput from ~30 t/s to 45-49 t/s.
-This is a real and significant uplift of 50-63%, just slightly under GPT-5's prediction of ~67%.
-Clearly, for anyone chasing maximum performance and full runtime control, building locally remains the clear path for now.
+A custom Vulkan build of `llama.cpp` enables cooperative-matrix support absent in LM Studio’s packaged runtimes.
+On Strix Halo, this translates into a measurable throughput gain: from ~30 t/s to 45–49 t/s—an uplift of 50–63%.

+The improvement is not just incremental—it directly reflects hardware capabilities that LM Studio does not expose yet.
+GPT-5’s projected ~67% uplift proved directionally correct, with benchmarks and real-world performance landing only slightly lower.

+The takeaway is clear:

+- For maximum performance and control, local compilation remains mandatory.
+- For convenience, LM Studio’s bundled builds are sufficient but capped.

+Until the `llama.cpp` builds bundled with LM Studio and other frontends ship with cooperative-matrix support, anyone chasing efficiency on Strix Halo (or similar GPUs) should invest in compiling `llama.cpp` locally.